North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 A person who has completed the G.S.
 14-409.42 rights-restoration procedure is not disqualified under (b)(6), even though the adjudication remains on record.

 The federal bar reaches only a punitive dishonorable discharge, a relatively narrow category.
-The North Carolina bar reaches any discharge "under conditions other than honorable," a wider administrative band that more clearly captures the "other-than-honorable" (OTH) administrative discharge that the military issues for misconduct without a court-martial.
+The North Carolina bar reaches any discharge "under conditions other than honorable," which is a wider administrative band that includes general (under honorable conditions) discharges in some readings, and that more clearly captures the "other-than-honorable" (OTH) administrative discharge that the military issues for misconduct without a court-martial.

-Practical takeaway: a service member who would clear the federal 922(g)(6) floor (for example, received a bad-conduct or OTH discharge but not a dishonorable discharge) may still be barred from a North Carolina CHP under (b)(7).
+Practical takeaway: a service member who would clear the federal § 922(g)(6) floor (e.g., received a bad-conduct discharge or an OTH discharge but not a dishonorable discharge) may still be barred from a North Carolina CHP under (b)(7).
+The state language captures the lower-grade discharges that the federal floor does not reach.
 Verify your DD-214 discharge characterization carefully before applying.

 These four subdivisions are read as a group.
 They reach a person "adjudicated guilty of or received a prayer for judgment continued or suspended sentence for" specified misdemeanors.
 The structure has a default rule and three categorical sub-bars:

-(b)(8b): the federal Lautenberg bar.
-"Is prohibited from possessing a firearm pursuant to 18 U.S.C.
-922(g) as a result of a conviction of a misdemeanor crime of domestic violence."
-This subdivision converts the federal 922(g)(9) bar into an independent state CHP-denial ground.
-The federal definition of "misdemeanor crime of domestic violence" at 18 U.S.C.
-921(a)(33) controls.
+(b)(8b) - federal Lautenberg bar.
+"Is prohibited from possessing a firearm pursuant to 18 U.S.C. § 922(g) as a result of a conviction of a misdemeanor crime of domestic violence."
+This subdivision converts the federal § 922(g)(9) bar into an independent state CHP-denial ground.
+The federal definition of "misdemeanor crime of domestic violence" at 18 U.S.C. § 921(a)(33) controls.

-(b)(8c): the assault-on-public-safety-personnel bar.
-A guilty adjudication, prayer for judgment continued, or suspended sentence for any crime involving an assault, or threat to assault, a law enforcement officer, probation or parole officer, person employed at a state or local detention facility, firefighter, emergency medical technician, medical responder, or emergency department personnel.
+(b)(8c) - assault-on-public-safety-personnel bar.
+A guilty plea or PJC for any crime involving an assault, or threat to assault, a law enforcement officer, probation or parole officer, person employed at a state or local detention facility, firefighter, emergency medical technician, medical responder, or emergency department personnel.
 No three-year lookback.
+This subdivision captures the misdemeanors not enumerated in (8a) that involve aggression toward first responders and corrections personnel.

-A "prayer for judgment continued" (PJC) is a North Carolina-specific disposition that leaves a defendant between a guilty plea and a judgment of conviction.
-A PJC is not technically a conviction for many state-law purposes, but (b)(9) explicitly treats a PJC entry for any crime that would disqualify the applicant as itself a disqualifier.
-Read together with (b)(8), (b)(8a), and (b)(8c), a PJC on a qualifying offense is a CHP bar even though it is not a conviction.
+A "prayer for judgment continued" or PJC is a North Carolina-specific disposition that leaves a defendant in a holding pattern between a guilty plea and a judgment of conviction.
+The PJC is not technically a conviction for many state-law purposes, but (b)(9) explicitly treats a PJC entry for any crime that would disqualify the applicant as itself a disqualifier.
+Reading (b)(9) together with (b)(8), (b)(8a), and (b)(8c), every PJC on a violent misdemeanor or qualifying offense is a CHP bar even though it is not a conviction.

-A person currently released on bond or personal recognizance pending trial, appeal, or sentencing for any crime that would disqualify (a felony per (b)(3); a qualifying misdemeanor per (b)(8) through (b)(8c)) is barred.
-This is a temporary disqualifier that ends when the underlying matter resolves, but it forces a wait until that resolution.
+A person currently released on bond or personal recognizance pending trial, appeal, or sentencing for any crime that would disqualify (felony per (b)(3); qualifying misdemeanor per (b)(8)-(b)(8c)) is barred.
+This is a temporary disqualifier - it ends when the underlying matter resolves - but it forces a wait until that resolution.

-A conviction under G.S.
-20-138.1 (impaired driving), 20-138.2 (impaired driving in a commercial vehicle), or 20-138.3 (driving by a person less than 21 years old after consuming alcohol or drugs) within three years prior to the application disqualifies you.
+A DWI conviction under G.S.
+20-138.1 (impaired driving), 20-138.2 (impaired driving in a commercial vehicle), or 20-138.3 (driving by person less than 21 years old after consuming alcohol or drugs) within three years prior to the application disqualifies you.
 The bar is time-limited: after three years from the conviction date, (b)(11) no longer applies.
-The time runs from the conviction, not from the offense or the discharge of any associated sentence.
+Note that the time runs from the conviction, not from the offense or the discharge of any associated sentence.

 North Carolina's domestic violence statute, Chapter 50B, includes a firearm-surrender procedure that activates when a court issues an emergency or ex parte protective order under the Chapter.
-This is the mechanism that translates a 50B order into both a possession ban and a CHP surrender.
-It runs in parallel with the federal 922(g)(8) bar (for qualifying orders), and the state penalty for violation is a Class H felony.
+This is the mechanism that translates a 50B order into both a possession ban and a CHP suspension.
+The procedure runs entirely separately from the federal § 922(g)(8) bar (which applies in parallel for qualifying orders), and the state penalty for violation is a Class H felony.

 "(a) Required Surrender of Firearms. - Upon issuance of an emergency or ex parte order pursuant to this Chapter, the court shall order the defendant to surrender to the sheriff all firearms, machine guns, ammunition, permits to purchase firearms, and permits to carry concealed firearms that are in the care, custody, possession, ownership, or control of the defendant if the court finds any of the following factors: